mxagar/nlp_with_transformers_nbs/BookNotes.md

 - Reading model: a transformer is often used to understand the text and a token classifier is appended as head to identify the start and end tokens.
   - Sometimes the retrieved documents need some kind of re-ranking before being passed to the Reader model.

+These two steps usually need each a seprate module; in addition, we often find these extra components in QA system:

+- Document store: the database where the documents are stored and retrieved from.
+- A pipeline: the component that connects and coordinates all the modules or components.

 To build a complete system that coordinates both Retriever and Reader models [Haystack](https://haystack.deepset.ai/) is used.

 ### Key points